-Since 2011, Friends of Family Farmers has spent a lot of time at the Oregon Capitol and with Oregon Department of Agriculture, working on behalf of Oregon’s farmers, and that includes many efforts to improve the success of beginning farmers.
+Since 2011, Friends of Family Farmers has spent a lot of time at the Oregon Capitol working on behalf of Oregon’s farmers, and that includes many efforts to assist beginning farmers.
+Beginning farmers bring a unique voice to many policy discussions and we encourage beginning farmers to testify at hearings and make their voices heard.
+In recent years we have helped pass the following legislation of interest to beginning and farm-direct producers:

 Workshops and More

-- Visit the Farm On Facebook Page for the latest news
+- Visit and follow the Farm On Facebook Page.

 Photo credit: Meaghin Kennedy